RestoCat: The Secret to Catweaving

 Stuff you should know

-- Make sure you throw up HoTs between pulls.
+- Make sure you throw up HoTs between pulls, particularly on the tank.
 You want to spend as much time DPS’ing as possible.

 - You should start every fight with a Rake from Stealth if possible.
 It deals double damage.
 Make sure you don’t overwrite this.